benastan/Junior/README.markdown

 ### Setup ###

 With Junior, URL routes are handled by the Jr.monitor method.
-When Junior notices that the state of the app has changed, it uses RequireJS to load controller corresponding to changes in the URI.
+When Junior notices that the state of the app has changed, it uses RequireJS to load the controller corresponding to changes in the URI.

 To get started, add the following `<script>` tag to your head:

-		<script type="text/javascript" src="scripts/require-jquery.js" data-main="scripts/core/init"></script>
+		<script type="text/javascript" src="scripts/core/require-jquery.js" data-main="scripts/core/init"></script>

 This will load RequireJS, using Junior's `init.js` as it's `data-main` file.
-From there, Junior will attempt to load a controller based on the route.
+From there, Junior will attempt to load a controller based on the URI route.
 If there is no route, Junior will look in your config file for a `default_controller` property, and load that controller instead.
 If Junior finds an `init_controller` it will load that controller prior to loading any state-based controllers.
-(More on config files later.)
+(More on config files to come.)

 ### The `app` folder ###